 - Lycopene.
 This substance, found in tomatoes, other red fruits and vegetables, and in Low Sodium V8 Juice, is very helpful—especially when used in combination with other nutrients.
 I recommend drinking 8–12 ounces of Low Sodium V8 Juice each day and incorporating cooked tomato products into your diet.

 - Pomegranate juice.
-In a recent study, UCLA researchers discovered that drinking 8 ounces of pomegranate juice per day extended PSA doubling time from 15 months to four and a half years.
+In a recent study, UCLA researchers discovered that drinking 8 ounces of pomegranate juice per day extended PSA doubling time from 15 months to 4.5 years.